di

 di Kuala Lumpurin Kuala Lumpur

-di jalanon the road
+di atas jalanon top of the road

 Etymology 2